Physical Education Department » Driver Education

 If the student qualifies, they will take the Road Test with the driver ed instructor on the last day of behind the wheel.
 If the student passes that test, they will receive a blue “waiver” from the instructor that he or she will take with them to the DMV.
 If they are not a spot check date, they can bypass the road test at the DMV and just present proper paper work.

 The GDL (Illinois Graduated Driver Licensing Program) law has evolved and changed the way students are licensed.
 The major difference being 50 hours of practice driving, 10 of which must be at night.
 This law is not to penalize students or overburden parents, but to provide much needed guidance to inexperienced drivers from expert drivers like you.
-As a parent, this provides additional opportunities for you to become aware of your son/ daughters ability levels.
+As a parent, this provides additional opportunities for you to become aware of your son/ daughter's ability levels.
 Additional information can be found at www.cyberdriveillinois.com.

 After receiving your permit and passing the classroom.
 Each student must pay the Driver Ed fee of $150.00.
-After this fee is paid each student must SIGN UP (instructions to the left) to take the behind the wheel portion.
+After this fee is paid each student must SIGN UP (instructions to the right) to take the behind the wheel portion.

-Just paying the $150.00 does not sign you up for BTW class, you must follow the instructions to the left to sign up for the BTW class.
+PLEASE NOTE: Just paying the $150.00 does not sign you up for BTW class, you must follow the instructions to the left to sign up for the BTW class.

-Going to DMV for your Driver's License
+Going to a DMV for your Driver's License

 1. Did I pass Classroom AND Behind the Wheel (BTW)?